evancz/guide.elm-lang.org/book/architecture/forms.md

   | PasswordAgain String
 ```

-This means our `update` is needs a case for all three variations:
+This means our `update` needs a case for all three variations:

 ```elm
 update : Msg -> Model -> Model